conan-io/docs/integrations/cross_platform/yocto.rst

     def deploy(self):
         # Deploy the executables from this eclipse/mosquitto package
         self.copy("*", src="bin", dst="bin")
+        # Deploy the shared libs from this eclipse/mosquitto package
         self.copy("*.so*", src="lib", dst="bin")
        # Deploy all the shared libs from the transitive deps
         self.copy_deps("*.so*", src="lib", dst="bin")